 Katrina, Harvey, Sandy, Irma, Ophelia…storm names often linger in our memories and see a dip in popularity from new parents.
-If you’re expecting a baby in the coming months, you may want to avoid the newly released list of 2019/20 winter storm names!
+If you’re expecting a baby in the coming months, you may want to avoid the newly released list of 2020/21 winter storm names!

-According to the US Social Security Administration, which tracks the most popular names in the United States, Katrina was at it’s most popular in 1982 when 3,323 babies were given the name.
+According to the US Social Security Administration, which tracks the most popular names in the United States, Katrina was at its most popular in 1982 when 3,323 babies were given the name.
 In 2005, the year Hurricane Katrina struck, the name saw a drastic drop to 1,327 babies – dropping consistently each year since to just 190 in 2016.

 While unusual names, such as Ophelia, may not recover in popularity for several years, it is most likely that classic names won’t be overly affected.

 You May Also Enjoy Over the Rainbow!
 60 Colour Baby Names to Love

 This naming of storms by National Meteorological Services has been shown to raise awareness of severe weather and help with citizen safety.

 A storm is named by a National Met Service when Orange or Red level winds are forecast to impact over a wide land area.
 Orange or Red level gusts can occur in exposed areas without the event being named.
 In addition there may be high impact precipitation (rain/snow) associated with the storm system.

 “The naming of storms by National Met Services (as well as colour coding weather warnings as Yellow, Orange or Red) provides a clear, authoritative and consistent message to the public and prompts people to take action to prevent harm to themselves or to their property,” explains Evelyn Cusack, Head of Forecasting for Met Éireann.